orjalesl/udacity_Boston_Airbnb/README.md

 # File

   The file used in this analysis was retrieved from Kaggle - https://www.kaggle.com/datasets/airbnb/boston.
-  The data set consists of 2016 Airbnb listings in the Boston Area.
+  The 'listings.csv' data set consists of 2016 Airbnb listings in the Boston Area.
 There were a total of 3585 unique obersvations and 95 variables.

 # Summary of Results
 1. I observed that there was no clear relationship between price per nights and utilization rate in the Boston Airbnb listings within the data set